intentional-ai/intentional/docs/config-file.md

 Next, we need to specify what LLM we want to use.
 The `llm` field takes two parameters:

-- `client`: which client to use to connect to the model.
-For example, `openai` (provided by the `intentional-openai` plugin, see below) will tell Intentional to use the OpenAI SDK to connect to the model.
+- `client`: which client to use to connect to the LLM.
+For example, `openai` (provided by the `intentional-openai` plugin, see below) will tell Intentional to use the OpenAI SDK to connect to the LLM.

-- `name`: the name of the model (if required by the specified client).
+- `name`: the name of the LLM (if required by the specified client).
 In this case, we specify `gpt-4o`.

 If the client you specified requires any other parameters, they can be listed in this section.